tnameh00/tnameh00/README.md

 # H.S

-Engineer with a decade of production experience, currently going deep on AI/ML.
+10+ years across software engineering, business operations, and business intelligence — currently focused on ML/AI systems and agents.
+Over the past 2–3 years: building and deploying production ML solutions, going deeper on the underlying machinery, and developing the judgment to know which problems are worth the investment.

-Computer Science Engineering + MBA + MS Business Analytics.
-Over a decade shipping real-world solutions — from custom customer master platforms on Databricks to daily Python/SQL pipelines, regression/XGBoost models, model serving, and agent workflows.
+Computer Science Engineering · MBA + MS in Business Analytics ·

+Leading team while staying hands-on with Python, SQL, Tableau, and Databricks.

 ---